enso-org/enso/doc/design/runtime/runtime.md

 - An analysis of the potential to support callbacks to Luna from C, and the support for running Luna programs from C.
 - An analysis of how best to translate Haskell's FFI semantics into Luna.
+- The interpreter itself currently doesn't support `foreign export`, so these will need to be compiled by the first JIT tier separately and then dynamically loaded.
 -->

 ### 2 - Tracing Engine